 If more than a Dataset ds_id is defined, then the definition of consResFunctions is mandatory.

-The consResFunction List, must defines a conflict resolution function for each Measure Component specified in the keep clause.
+The consResFunction List, must define- a conflict resolution function for each Measure Component specified in the keep clause.
 For each Component the respective conflict resolution function must return a value of the same type (as explained in the syntax).
 If consResFunction is not used and duplicated records are present the get operator return an error.

 keepPart must be a Component expression containing exactly the name of a Component of any ds (complex Component expressions, combining more than one Component are not allowed) (static).